evgeny29/test0313/README.md

 The submit button shall validate the entries and log the show & region selected.

-Please fork the git repository to progress and commit your work.
-Then push back your changes and request a Pull Request or give provide us with your fork(-ed) repo.
-We should be able to checkout the git repo and get the webapp running after configuring a web server top point to that resource.

-*Bonus work 1:* Make the show and region dependent of one another by applying the 'show_regions' rules, so that only a subset of the regions are available for each show.
+**Bonus work 1:** Make the show and region dependent of one another by applying the 'show_regions' rules, so that only a subset of the regions are available for each show.
 This piece is optional but bonus point will be added for its completion.

-*Bonus work 2:* Save the region & show selected values to Local Storage so that a refresh of the landing page displays the last user selections (form is pre-filled).
+**Bonus work 2:** Save the region & show selected values to Local Storage so that a refresh of the landing page displays the last user selections (form is pre-filled).
 This piece is optional but bonus point will be added for its completion.

+## How to deliver:
+Please fork this git repository to progress and commit your work.
+Then push back your changes and request a Pull Request or give provide us with your fork(-ed) repo if you are unable to do the pull-request.
+We should be able to checkout the git repo and get the webapp running after configuring a web server top point to that resource.

 ## Provided resources: